The Topological Period-Index Problem over 8-Complexes, II: the k-invariant

 Notice that $\kappa_5$ is determined by the Postnikov tower merely up to multiplication by an invertible coefficient.
-By the choice we have made of $n,m$, this means that we are free to multiply $\kappa_5$ by any odd integer.
+By the choice we have made of $n,m$, we are free to multiply $\kappa_5$ by any odd integer.
 Hence, we are enabled by Lemma \ref{lambda_2not2} to normalize (\ref{k_51}) by fixing $\lambda_2=1$:

 where $\lambda$ is odd.
 However, since $R_n$ is of order $2^r$, and $2^{r-1}\equiv 2^{r-1}\lambda\mod 2^{r}$ for all odd integer $\lambda$, the preceding equation becomes

 Combining (\ref{lambdainv}) with Lemma \ref{Gamma}, we have